-- 2 Vidalia onions Red onions with Vidalia is an amazing combo!
-Yellow onions will work, but sweet onions are ideal.
+- 2 Vidalia onions Yellow onions will work, but sweet or even red onions are ideal.

-- 4 tbsp butter Olive oil can be used, butter is best!
+- 4 tbsp butter Olive oil can be used, however, butter is best!

 - 4 tbsp Alessi Pear Infused White Balsamic Vinegar Alessi Pear infused is best, but regular balsamic, red or cider vinegar is fine also.
 White balsamic looks best, in my opinion.
 If you can't find pear infused, try their Raspberry Blush White Balsamic.

-- 2 tbsp white vinegar Any vinegar lighter than balsamic, like seasoned rice wine vinegar.
+- 2 tbsp white vinegar Any white vinegar, or rice wine vinegar.